-STANDARD Examples • Intact gross and fine motor skills; precise hand/eye coordination and dexterity.
+• Intact gross and fine motor skills; precise hand/eye coordination and dexterity.
 Able to discriminate tactile sensations.
-Manipulating medical instruments and supplies; demonstrating assigned clinical skills Clear speech Crisp enunciation, appropriate tone and volume; able to communicate effectively to minimize misunderstandings Congruent verbal/nonverbal behavior; emotional stability; cooperative; no signs of impaired judgment Relaxed facial expression, calm demeanor, even- tempered, self-confident; able to maintain eye contact, cope with stress, and make informed decisions • Able to walk, bend, stoop, kneel, stand, twist, sit, carry, lift hands overhead Performing CPR; moving immobile patients; carrying supplies and equipment • Able to evacuate a 4-story building in less than three minutes.
-Able to sit and stand long periods of time 4-7 hours in class and 8 hours in lab and/or clinical • Able to pull 75 lbs., lift 35 lbs., push 100 lbs.
-Transferring a patient from bed to stretcher, lifting a patient, pushing a wheelchair or gurney Able to travel independently to clinical sites as assigned Intact short and long-term memory Learning theoretical course materials and skills and retaining it from semester to semester • Visual color discrimination and depth perception; near and far vision 20/20 (may be corrected with lenses) Distinguishing changes in skin color, reading fine print, e.g., expiration dates on medication labels • Able to hear and discriminate alarms (may be corrected with hearing aid) Recognizing and responding to equipment alarms, fire alarms, emergency alerts; able to respond to verbal instructions

-Able to detect odors sufficient to maintain environmental safety
+Manipulating medical instruments and supplies; demonstrating assigned clinical skills

-Smoke and noxious odors
+• Clear speech Crisp enunciation, appropriate tone and volume; able to communicate effectively to minimize misunderstandings • Congruent verbal/nonverbal behavior; emotional stability; cooperative; no signs of impaired judgment Relaxed facial expression, calm demeanor, even- tempered, self-confident; able to maintain eye contact, cope with stress, and make informed decisions • Able to walk, bend, stoop, kneel, stand, twist, sit, carry, lift hands overhead Performing CPR; moving immobile patients; carrying supplies and equipment • Able to evacuate a 4-story building in less than three minutes. • Able to sit and stand long periods of time 4-7 hours in class and 8 hours in lab / clinical Able to pull 75 lbs., lift 35 lbs., push 100 lbs.
+Transferring a patient from bed to stretcher, lifting a patient, pushing a wheelchair or gurney • Able to travel independently to clinical sites as assigned • Intact short and long-term memory Learning theoretical course materials and skills and retaining it from semester to semester • Visual color discrimination and depth perception; near and far vision 20/20 (may be corrected with lenses) Distinguishing changes in skin color, reading fine print, e.g., expiration dates on medication labels • Able to hear and discriminate alarms (may be corrected with hearing aid) Recognizing and responding to equipment alarms fire alarms, emergency alerts; able to respond to verbal instructions Able to detect odors sufficient to maintain environmental safety Smoke and noxious odors • Able to follow safety precautions/instructions related to possible exposure to toxic drugs; anesthetic gases; ionizing radiation; infectious agents Body Fluids: blood, urine, mucus, saliva, etc.

-- Able to follow safety precautions/instructions related to possible exposure to toxic drugs; anesthetic gases; ionizing radiation; infectious agents Body Fluids: blood, urine, mucus, saliva, etc. - Able to follow safety precautions/instructions related to frequent exposure to electricity, electromagnetic fields, electronic media and latex; chemical hazards including but not limited to disinfecting solutions, dyes, acetone, bleach, alcohol - The use of medication/substances that may cause drowsiness or otherwise impair mental or physical functioning, whether prescribed, over the counter, or obtained illegally, is prohibited during class, laboratory, and clinical experiences because of the potential safety hazards to patients, self, and others.
+- fields, electronic media and latex; chemical hazards including but not limited to disinfecting solutions, dyes, acetone, bleach, alcohol - The use of medication/substances that may cause drowsiness or otherwise impair mental or physical functioning, whether prescribed, over the counter, or obtained illegally, is prohibited during class, laboratory, and clinical experiences because of the potential safety hazards to patients, self, and others.

-The Essential Program Requirements for the RN-to-BSN Program are listed on page 26.
+The Essential Program Requirements for the RN-to-BSN Program are listed on page 25.